 Students in extended housing will be assigned to permanent spaces as cancellations occur.
 All students in triples are usually reassigned to permanent spaces by the beginning of the spring semester.
 Students assigned to an extended housing space will receive detailed information in August.

-You may submit your application for on-campus housing, pay your housing deposit, and submit your housing and dining information directly through the My Blue Hen Home website.
-The housing deposit must be paid before you will see housing information.
+After May 1, you may submit your application for on-campus housing directly through the My Blue Hen Home website.

 You may elect to pay your $200 housing prepayment with a credit card or electronic check.
 Once you have authorized payment and submitted your Student Housing Contract and Dining Agreements, you will be asked to submit your room and roommate characteristics information.